Melvin Gordon: 2014 season

 Prior to the season, Gordon was widely viewed as a Heisman Trophy contender.
 He was also on preseason watchlists for the Maxwell Award, Doak Walker Award, and Walter Camp Award.
-2014 was the first year where Gordon was Wisconsin's featured running back; in 2012, he was behind both Montee Ball and James White, and 2013 he was behind James White with Corey Clement as the third string running back after Gordon.
+2014 was the first year where Gordon was Wisconsin's featured running back; in 2012, he was behind both Montee Ball and James White, and in 2013, Gordon was behind James White with Corey Clement as the third string running back after Gordon.

 Gordon began the season with 16 carries for 140 yards against #13 LSU on August 30 at NRG Stadium in Houston, Texas.
-LSU came back from a 7–24 deficit to win the game by a score of 28–24.
+LSU came back from a 24–7 deficit to win the game by a score of 28–24.
 Wisconsin's head coach, Gary Andersen, was criticized for him only having three carries in the second half and when questioned Anderson stated he "didn't know why Gordon had limited carries".
 Gordon stated to the media after the game that he wasn't injured.
 However, two days later Andersen stated that Gordon strained his hip-flexor on the last play in the second quarter of the game against LSU and "we were trying to be smart with him as the rest of the game went on".
-In the second game of the season against the Western Illinois Leathernecks (FCS), Gordon was held to a season-low 38 rushing yards on 17 rushing attempts.
+In the second game of the season against the Western Illinois Leathernecks (FCS), Gordon was held to a season-low 38 rushing yards on 17 carries.

-On September 20 against Bowling Green, Gordon had a career-high five rushing touchdowns and 253 rushing yards.
-Just two weeks later, Gordon surpassed his 253-yard game rushing against Bowling Green when he reached 259 yards rushing against Northwestern at Ryan Field in a losing effort.
-After week six Gordon was named to the CBSSports.com Midseason College Football All-America Team.
-Gordon was one of 20 semifinalists for the Maxwell Award.
+On September 20 against Bowling Green, Gordon rushed for 253 yards and a career-high five touchdowns.
+Two weeks later, Gordon surpassed his 253-yard game rushing against Bowling Green when he reached 259 yards rushing against Northwestern at Ryan Field in a losing effort.
+Gordon was named to the CBSSports.com Midseason College Football All-America Team.
+He was also one of 20 semifinalists for the Maxwell Award.

-On November 15, Gordon broke LaDainian Tomlinson’s 15 year-old FBS single game rushing record, by two yards with 408 yards versus the #16 Nebraska Cornhuskers.
-Gordon accomplished this, as well as scoring four rushing touchdowns, on only 25 carries in three quarters of play.
-The record would be broken the following week by Samaje Perine.
+On November 15, Gordon broke LaDainian Tomlinson's 15-year-old FBS single-game rushing record by two yards, totaling 408 yards against the #16 Nebraska Cornhuskers.
+He scored four rushing touchdowns on only 25 carries in three quarters of play.
+The record stood for only a week before Samaje Perine of Oklahoma rushed for 427 yards against Kansas.
+Reflecting on the short-lived record, Gordon said: "That's disappointing, to have that.
+But congrats to that guy; that's really not easy to do."
 In addition, he broke the 339-yard school record, held by Ron Dayne since 1996, and the 377-yard Big Ten Conference record, held by Indiana running back Anthony Thompson since 1989.
-Gordon garnered multiple Player of the Week awards for his performance against the Huskers.
+Gordon garnered multiple Player of the Week awards for his performance against Nebraska.
 The Walter Camp Football Foundation, Athlon Sports, and CBSSports.com named him National Offensive Player of the Week, and the Big Ten named him the conference Offensive Player of the Week.